RayHightower/RayHightower.com/_posts/2016-04-11-comparing-ruby-c-and-go.markdown

 ~~~

 Next, we compile the program.
 Note that `Go` is particular about directory structure.
 Unlike with `C`, the source file and the executable file reside in different directories by default, even with a small `Go` program.
-Therefore, the next few illustrations will include the full path of the directories where the commands are executed.
+Therefore, the next few illustrations will include the full path of the directories where the commands were executed on my machine.

 ~~~ bash
 ~/Code/gocode/src/github.com/rayhightower/acr16$ go install